Heidi Erwin Cartoon Sun Drawing

 Some of the condition tag variants that our UI/UX designer tested out with a "worst case scenario" puzzle I set up:

-We also explored differnt ways to show that individual conditions had been met:
+We also explored different ways to show that individual conditions had been met:

 After these explorations, we decided that there were several game design reasons to NOT show feedback each time an individual region's requirement is correctly met: